alphagov/govuk-prototype-kit/docs/documentation/updating-the-kit.md

 In your project, delete everything apart from the `app` and `.git` folder

-Copy everything from the latest kit to your project, apart from the `app` folder
+Copy everything from the latest kit to your project, apart from the `app` folder.

+Copy the config.js file from the `app` folder in the latest kit to the `app` folder of your prototype.
+If you've made any changes to the config.js file in your prototype then you'll need to re-enter them in the new version of the file e.g. the service name

 ---